zenangst/Spots/README.md

 #### Available in version 5.8.x >

 Configuring layout for different components can be tricky, Spots helps to solve this problem with a neat and tidy `Layout` struct that lives on `ComponentModel`.
 It is used to customize your UI related elements.
 It can set `sectionInset` and collection view related properties like `minimumInteritemSpacing` and `minimumLineSpacing`.
-It works great both programmatical and with JSON.
+It works great both programmatically and with JSON.
 It is supported on all three platforms.

 ```swift